ratboy666/apu/README.md

 # apu

-Link apu.rel before forlib.rel to accelerate INTEGER and INTEGER * 4 (and later REAL) in your FORTRAN-80 code:
+Link apu.rel before forlib.rel to accelerate INTEGER and INTEGER * 4 (multiply and divide), REAL - REAL in your FORTRAN-80 code:

 f80 =test